coolcrowd/worker-service/api.md

               "type": "CALIBRATION",
               "calibrations": [
                 {
                   "question": "did you attend to an university?", "answerOptions": [
                     {
                       "option" : "yes",
                       "id" : 23
                     },
                     {
                       "option" : "no",
                       "id" : 24
                     }
                   ],
                   "id": 4,
                   }
               ]
             }

-## Example: Next ANSWER [/next/example/13?worker=15&exampledependent=15]
+## Example: Next ANSWER [/next/example/13?exampledependent=66]

-Scenario: The worker with the worker-id 15 has completed all calibrations and the worker-service decides that he can work on an creative-Task.
+Scenario: The worker has completed all calibrations and the worker-service decides that he can work on an creative-Task.
 So it returns the type *ANSWER* and all the relevant information about the experiment(*title*, *description*).
 The experiment has some pictures and some constraints, so additionally it also adds these.
-The worker-service also returns maxAnswersToGive, which specifies how many creative-answers for the worker are left.
+The worker-service also returns answer_reservations, which specifies how many creative-answers for the worker are left and the reservation id for each answer.
 The worker-service also passes an *answerType*.

 Expected Behavior: The client is expected to render the title, description and the pictures.
 Additionally the worker has to be warned about the constraints.
 The worker has now the chance to create up to maxAnswersToGive answers and the client should submit them via /answers.
 After submitting the client should call /next.
 When the worker-service passes an *answerType*, the answer to the creative task is a url, pointing to a resource with the mime-type of *answerType*.
 It is expected that the client verifies that the answer is indeed a valid url, but it is not expected that it checks whether the mime-type matches the resource the url is pointing to.

 ### next with type ANSWER  [GET]

 + Response 200 (application/json)
-    The type is ANSWER, which requires the fields title, description and maxAnswersToGive to be set.
+    The type is ANSWER, which requires the fields title, description and answer_reservations to be set.
 Furthermore the fields pictures, answerType and constraints are set.

     + Body